- Written by Dr.Mehmet Demircioglu

 Judge density by looking at the treated area, the graft plan, the hair caliber, the surface area, and the lighting.
 Do not judge density only by asking whether the scalp is visible.
 Scalp visibility can happen even in good results under strong light or wet hair.

 A hair transplant does not recreate original teenage density across a large area.
 It creates a visual improvement with a limited donor supply.
-This is why the same number of grafts can look strong in one patient and modest in another.
+The same number of grafts can look strong in one patient and modest in another.

 If the hair shafts are thick, wavy, and low contrast against the scalp, coverage can look stronger.
 If the hair is fine, straight, dark against pale skin, or placed across a broad area, the result can look thinner even when the grafts grow.

-This is one reason I discuss why some hair transplant results look thin.
 Density disappointment is not always about failed growth.
+That also matters for why some hair transplant results look thin.
 It can be about surface area, graft number, hair quality, native hair loss, or unrealistic expectations.

 Also ask whether the weak area was actually transplanted.
 Patients sometimes worry about a gap or a thin zone that was not part of the surgical plan.
 In that case, the issue is not failed growth.
 It is a planning question or a future session question.

-Density should be judged as a clinical and visual result, not as a daily mirror argument.
+Density needs judgment as a clinical and visual result, not as a daily mirror argument.
 The mirror is useful, but it is not always fair.

 When the hair becomes long enough to style, the cosmetic meaning of the transplant often changes.
 A small increase in length can make the same density look more useful.
-This is why I do not judge the whole result from very short early hair unless there is a clear design problem.
+Very short early hair should not carry the whole judgment unless there is a clear design problem.

 What should I watch in the donor area?

 In the early weeks, the donor area can look red, dotted, uneven, or thinner because of haircut length, healing, and shock loss.
 This can be temporary.
-I do not want a patient to panic from one short haircut under harsh light.
+A patient should not panic from one short haircut under harsh light.

-At the same time, I do not dismiss every donor concern.
+Still, not every donor concern should be dismissed.
 If the extraction pattern looks patchy, if one zone was harvested too heavily, if the donor looks worse month after month, or if short hair exposes clear depletion, the case deserves review.

 When tracking the donor, use the same hair length if possible.
 A donor photo at 1 millimeter cannot be compared fairly with a donor photo at 2 centimeters.
 Hair length changes the whole impression.

 Native shock loss can also affect the appearance after surgery.
-My article on native hair shock loss after hair transplant explains why temporary shedding around operated areas can make both the recipient and surrounding hair look weaker for a period.
+Temporary shedding around operated areas can make both the recipient and surrounding hair look weaker for a period.
+That also matters for native hair shock loss after hair transplant.

-The donor area is your lifetime budget.
+The donor area is limited and has to be protected for future planning.
 Tracking it is not vanity.
-It protects future planning.
-If a patient later wants refinement, crown work, or repair, the remaining donor condition will decide how much is still possible.
+If a patient later wants touch-up grafts or refinement, crown work, or repair, the remaining donor condition will decide how much is still possible.

 When should crown growth be judged differently?